Clicky

 Best Deshedding Brush: FURminatorVIEW PRICE

 The FURminator is made with a stainless steel edge.
-This easily passes through the topcoat so it can remove hair from the undercoat layer.
-Furminator claims this reduces shedding by up to 90%, which is a significant reduction.
+We found that this easily passes through the topcoat, so it can remove hair from the undercoat layer.
+It’s also safe when used in moderation and won’t damage your dog’s skin or topcoat, although it’s important not to press too hard or over-groom your dog.

-Keep in mind that the FURminator is designed for use on dry and non-matted fur .
+Keep in mind that the FURminator is designed for use on dry and non-matted fur.
 While it can remove smaller mats, it may pull on tangled hair.
 It’s best to use it after removing mats with a different brush.
-It also won’t be as effective if the hair is wet, and shouldn’t be used on non-shedding dogs or those without an undercoat.
+It also won’t be as effective if the hair is wet, and it shouldn’t be used on non-shedding dogs or those without an undercoat.

 Why We Recommend It:

 The FURminator is an outstanding de-shedding brush that’s great for dogs with undercoats.
-You’ll be shocked at how much hair it removes – even if you groom your dog regularly with a different brush.
-It’s more expensive than other options, but is the almost-undisputed best dog brush for shedding.
+It’s more expensive than other options, but we think it’s worth the money for double-coated breeds that shed heavily.

 Key Features: